yassinetb/yassinetb.github.io/_pages/about.md

 Hi!
 I am Yassine – born and raised in sunny and beautiful Morocco.

 I am a PhD student under the supervision of [Prof. Benjamin Grewe](https://grewelab.org/biography/) at the Institute of Neuroinformatics, ETH Zurich.
-I am particularly interested in the topics of Neuro-Symbolic AI, Generalization, and Interpretibility and Safety.
+I am particularly interested in the topics of Neuro-Symbolic AI, Generalization, Interpretibility and Safety.
 I also work on the [ARC Challenge](https://www.kaggle.com/c/abstraction-and-reasoning-challenge), which I started investigating during my Master’s thesis.
 You can work with me by browsing through my [open projects](/projects/) or by [contacting me]({{ site.email | prepend: 'mailto:' }}) .

 I sometimes give [talks](/talks/) about my research and related topics.
 I also frequently teach programming and machine learning to teens and adults, and very much enjoy it.
 I particularly enjoy creating fun teaching material, and telling funny dad jokes while presenting ideas I'm passionate about.